teracyhq/dev/docs/getting_started.rst

           If the error still occurs, you have to uninstall and re-install ``virtualbox``, then ``vagrant`` to fix this error.

+        - On Windows, if you ``$ vagrant up`` but cannot start the VirtualBox, please find "VBoxUSBMon.inf" and "VBoxDrv.inf" in your installation directory then re-install it to fix the issue.
+The VirtualBox has an installation issue which was reported `here <https://www.virtualbox.org/ticket/4140>`_

-2. Use the ``$ vagrant ssh`` command to access the virtual machine you have just provisioned.
+2. Keep the first terminal window running, open a new terminal window and use the ``$ vagrant ssh`` command to access the virtual machine you have just provisioned.

+   ..  code-block:: bash

+       $ cd ~/teracy-dev
+       $ vagrant ssh

    You should see the following similar messages:

    .. code-block:: bash